hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - factor to choose on-premises solution over cloud-based solution: <span style="color: #bb6600;">with an on-premises solution, the customer is responsible for the installation and maintenance of the product, whereas with a cloud-based solution, the provider is responsible for it</span>
   - cloud model is a collaborative effort where infrastructure is shared and jointly accessed by <span style="color: #bb6600;">several organizations</span> from a specific group: <span style="color: #bb6600;">community cloud</span>
   - select a cloud architecture and not be responsible for patch management of the operating systems: <span style="color: #bb6600;">Platform as a Service because the service provider manages the operating system</span>
-  - the redirect hostname configured by implementing transparent user identification for single sign-on with Internet Explorer: <span style="color: #bb6600;">as a short host name</span>

 - Cloud security assessment